mhnvelu/aws-serverless-project/README.md

     Plans, API Keys, Custom Domain Names**.
     - On Monitoring, it supports **CloudWatch Logs and Metrics**.
 But REST API supports **CloudWatch Logs, CloudWatch Metrics, Kinesis Data Firehouse, Execution Logs, AWS X-Ray**.

+## AWS Event Bus
+- It exists in CloudWatch Section.
+- A mechanism that allows different components to communicate with each other without knowing about each other.
+- AWS Services from same or different accounts can publish events on the bus and other AWS services can consume.

+## AWS Event Bridge
+- EventBridge is a serverless service.
+- Easily build event driven architectures.
+- Existing Event Bus is a subset of EventBridge.
+- AWS Services from same or different accounts, SaaS Providers can publish events on the bus and other AWS services can consume.

+## SQS, SNS, Lambda
+- AWS Lambda Service polls SQS queue continuously  for messages.
+- SQS Queue:
+    - The batch size limit is 10
+    - 5 <= polling limit <= Lambda concurrency limit
+    - When the messages are getting processed by Lambda, then those messages are not visible to other consumers.
+It has visibility timeout.
+    - If all messages are processed successfully, AWS Lambda Service deletes messages from SQS.
+    - Lambda Service rollsback entire batch if one or more message fails.
+Messages can be reprocessed.
+So to avoid it, our own Lambda function can delete successfully processed messages from SQS.
+    - Sync To Async : High Volume Traffic
+    - **Synchronous Architecture**
+    - In Synchronous Architecture, all components need to scale together.
+    - Scaling is as high as scaling capacity of lowest scalable component.
+    - Each component will keep running till the whole chain finishes.
+    - If one component fails, whole call fails.
+    - **Asynchronous Architecture**
+    - In Asynchronous Architecture, all components can scale separately.
+    - Less aggressive scaling requirement on Lambda.
+    - Retry mechanism available even if one component fails.
+    - Control traffic to downstream.
+- **Tips for SQS and Lambda**
+    - Set function concurrency to 5 or more.
+    - Less than 5 function concurrency can lead to throttling error.
+    - Set Queue's visibility timeout to at least 6 times the timeout of Lambda function.
+    - Configure DLQ to keep messages to be reprocessed.
+    - POST request can be Async, GET request can be Sync.
+    - High volume S3 processing - s3->Lambda(Triggered from s3)->SQS->Lambda(processing)
+    - Reliable Fanout Architecture